SaishaKashyap/MRM_website/README.md

-# MRM_website
+# Website for MRM
-Basic website layout for Mars Rover Manipal (MRM) using only HTML and CSS (including Bootstrap)
+Mars Rover Manipal is a student team from Manipal Academy of Higher Education that aims at building next-generation Mars rovers.

+## Technologies Used
+* HTML
+* CSS
+* Bootstrap

+Find a link to the website [here](https://mars-rover-manipal.000webhostapp.com/)